leadedge/SpoutControls/readme.txt

 All the dependent dlls and data folder have to be with the executable.

-Run "ofSpoutController.exe"
+Run "ofSpoutSenderControl.exe"

-It will respond to the "SpoutController.dll" Freeframe plugin or the "SpoutController.exe" dialog controls.
+It will respond to the the "SpoutController.exe" dialog controls.

 This is a Spout sender so if you open any receiver you will see the changes in it as well.